psi-im/psi/.github/ISSUE_TEMPLATE/bug_report.md

 XML log (you can find it in account's context menu)
 ```
+paste your xml log here
 ```

 stdout (terminal log)
 ```
+paste your terminal log here
 ```

 In case of app crash please provide back trace (start debug version in gdb).

-You can always ask for help in [our conference](xmpp:psi-dev@conference.jabber.ru?join)
+You can always ask for help in xmpp:psi-dev@conference.jabber.ru?join